 The Botanic Gardens are just a step away from the bustling shopping centers of Singapore, and going into the gardens gives you a sense of peace and quiet.

-There are also gazebos where you can sit and relax, and restaurants for you to get a refreshing drink or a bite to eat if you feel like it.
+There are also gazebos where you can sit and relax, and restaurants for you to get a refreshing drink or something to eat.

 The Southern Ridges